sainathadapa/kaggle-freesound-audio-tagging/README.md

 # Reproducing the results
 Download and keep the data files in the `./data/` folder and run the bash script `./run_all.sh`.
 Script was tested on `Ubuntu 16.04`.

-# Miscellaneous

-## Git-LFS
-Although I was initially skeptical about Git-LFS, I'm completely sold out on the idea and the tech after using it for this competition.
-With Git-LFS, I was able to able to easily transfer model weights and other data files between my desktop and cloud instances.
-I could overwrite files carefree, avoiding weird file names, knowing that I can always restore previous files using the familiar git commands.

-## A note about using Mix-up
-Mixup can implemented in the following fashion:

-1. Take the train data {X_1, y_1}
-2. Shuffle the train data order to create another set {X_2, y_2}
-3. Sample values (as many as number of data points in the train set) from Beta distribution α
-4. Mixup `X = α*X_1 + (1-α)*X_2`, `y = α*y_1 + (1-α)*y_2`
-5. Do this for each epoch

-I needed a Batch version of Mixup, one that does not assume all the training data is available while computing the Mixup.
-I altered the original Mixup version for batch use case, by replacing the training set with batch:

-1. Take the current batch {X_b_1, y_b_1}
-2. Shuffle the train data order to create another set {X_b_2, y_b_2}
-3. Sample values (as many as data points in the batch) from Beta distribution α
-4. Mixup `X = α*X_b_1 + (1-α)*X_b_2`, `y = α*y_b_1 + (1-α)*y_b_2`

-Surprisingly, this method resulted in training loss reaching to unbelievably low values, while validation loss is similar to the values that I observed using the original Mixup algorithm.
-The model is being trained as before, as evidenced by validation losses being similar to original case's val losses, but training metrics are altered for some reason.
-My reasoning for the low training losses: After Mixup, the disimilarity between the data points in the batch is reduced, and so the training loss for each batch will also be lower than before.

-Since the data is shuffled before each epoch, different sets of pairs of data points are being Mixed-up every epoch.
-Hence this way of doing Mixup within a batch is still valid, except for the fact that training losses and other metrics calculated on the training data should be ignored.
-The validation metrics are untouched, correct and can be used for training stoppage.

-But if we want to use training metrics, we can resolve the issue by selecting a different set of points for Mixup (as opposed to points in the same batch).

-1. At each epoch, pair each point in the training set with some random point chosen from the training set.
-Save this mapping: {(i_1, i_2)}
-2. Take the current batch {X_b_1, y_b_1}, corresponding to indices i_b_1
-3. Find the indices i_b_2 corresponding to i_b_1, using the mapping {(i_1, i_2)}.
-Create the batch {X_b_2, y_b_2} using the i_b_2 indices
-4. Sample values (as many as data points in the batch) from Beta distribution α
-5. Mixup `X = α*X_b_1 + (1-α)*X_b_2`, `y = α*y_b_1 + (1-α)*y_b_2`